f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/xc-console-demo-guide.rst

                a.
 Log into F5 XC Console and Click on Multi-Cloud App Connect.
                b.
 Click Manage > Load Balancers > Origin Pools and Click ``Add Origin Pool``.
                c.
 In the name field, enter a name.
 Click on Add Item button in Origin Servers section.
                d.
-From the ``Select type of Origin Server`` menu, select ``K8s Service Name of Origin Server on given Sites`` and specify your app k8s service name along with namespace (for ex llama.llm).
+From the ``Select type of Origin Server`` menu, select ``K8s Service Name of Origin Server on given Sites`` and specify your app k8s service name along with namespace (If you are using our demo app, set to langchain-doc-qa-api.llm which is the service available in yml files).
                e.
 Select ``Site`` from the ``Site or Virtual Site`` drop-down and select the AWS VPC site created in step 2.
                f.
 Select ``Outside Network`` for ``Select Network on the Site`` drop-down.
 Click on Apply.
                g.
-In ``Origin server Port`` enter the port number of the frontend service of your application
+In ``Origin server Port`` enter the port number of the frontend service of your application.
+If you are using our demo app, set to 8501.
                h.
 Click on Save and Exit.

                .. figure:: assets/origin-pool.png